 Ensembles will take the stage and then be introduced.
 You will have 30 minutes to perform and receive your clinic.
 You will enter from Stage Left and exit into the hall on the Stage Right side.

-If you are staying on campus for lunch, the best option would be Fosters Dining Hall or the Crimson Café.
-Foster is buffet style, and the Crimson Café houses Starbucks, Burger Studio, Smoothies, Fireplace Brick Oven Pizzas, etc. In the HUB there are also a variety of options, including Chik-fil-A. Cash is accepted.
+If you are staying on campus for lunch, consider our on-campus dining facilities.
+The best options would be North Dining Hall or the Crimson Café.
+North Dining Hall is buffet style, and the Crimson Café houses Starbucks, Burger Studio, Smoothies, Fireplace Brick Oven Pizzas, etc. In the HUB there are also a variety of options, including Chik-fil-A. Cash is accepted.
 Taco Bell, Subway, and Pizza House are also near campus and within walking distance.